mystoragebox/Folder_Structure/Music_Folder.md

 * Grouping `This field is used for country of origin`
 * Track Rating
 * Language
-* Keywords `Can be used for anything, I use it for keywords in auto playlists`
+* Keywords `Can be used for anything including a flag for automatic playlists`
 ## Images
 These are the most useful images and the naming convention for them.
-This mostly follows the recommendations from Jellyfin because that's the service I use at home.
+This mostly follows the recommendations from Jellyfin because that's a good service for streaming around the home.
 * logo.png
 * backdrop.jpg
 * backdrop1.jpg